-In 2015, U.S. News and World Report ranked UMass Boston's graduate program in nursing No. 41 in the country.
+In 2018, U.S. News and World Report ranked UMass Boston's master's program in nursing No. 66 in the country, and the DNP program No. 73.

 Discover the learning objectives and policies of UMass Boston's nursing programs: